ajmal017/Stock-2/readme.md

 ## Getting Started

 You can clone this project and run docker-compose up.
-See example.env for the environment variables that you need to add manually.
+See example.env for the environment variables that you need to add manually and you can build the containers with "bash bdev.sh".

 ## Running the tests